Sous Vide Chuck Roast Recipe: Poor Man's Prime Rib

 Fill with hot water until the roast is covered.

-Once temperature reaches setpoint, let roast cook for 48 hours.
+Once temperature reaches set point, let roast cook for 18 hours.
+Remove from water bath.

 Remove roast from vacuum bag and pour jus from bag into a measuring cup.